Open-Research-Dojo/start-up-your-business/README.md

 3. How to get customer relationships?

-   - Where should you look for good customer relationships?
+   - What is customer relationship?
-   - Why are customer relationships important?
+   - Why is customer relationship important?
+   - How to build a Rock-Solid customer relationship?
+   - Feedback Expert

 4. How to deliver your first product or service to a customer?